 Neither OnDeck nor Kabbage require specific assets (personal or business) as collateral.
 Collateral is an asset or assets that you pledge as security for a loan.
 Most traditional bank business loans require you to put up specific collateral, such as business equipment or machinery, as backing for the loan.

-However, OnDeck places a UCC lien on your general business assets for all loans, and Kabbage does so for loans above $20,000.
-This means that the lender can seize any and all business assets if you’re unable to pay back the loan.
+However, OnDeck places a UCC lien on your general business assets for all loans, and Kabbage usually does so for loans above $20,000.
+This means that the lender can seize business assets if you’re unable to pay back the loan.

 Kabbage vs OnDeck: Customer Service